 Buddy "The Rifleman" Hall, Keith "Earthquake" McCready,

-"Saint Louie" Louie Roberts, Rudolph "Minnesota Fats" Wanderone,
+"Saint Louie" Louie Roberts, Rudolf "Minnesota Fats" Wanderone,

 While Minnesota Fats many not have been on par with run-out specialists